3tty0n/minipypy/README.md

 ## Prerequisite

-- PyPy 2.7
+- PyPy and RPython 2.7
-  - Use of `compile` module as a frontend of this project
+  - Due to compile minipypy by RPython

 ### Python 3 Support

-- Need more work to support Python 3
-  - [ ] Implement bytecode compiler from scratch or copy from PyPy3
+- [ ] Support `marshal.load` for Python 3